Books and Papers

 22. Kant's Empirical Account of Human ActionPhilosopher’s Imprint 5.7 (December 2005): 1-32

 23. The Moral Importance of Politeness in Kant's Anthropology” (Kantian Review, January 2005).
-Click here for an unofficial copy of this paper.

 24. Learning to Love: From Egoism to Generosity in Descartes” (Journal of the History of Philosophy, July 2002)